fatah4561/go-firebase-cloud-message-server/readme.md

 registrationToken := "CLIENT_REGISTRATION_TOKEN"
 ```

-If you want to send message to multiple clients / topcis, add tokens here
+If you want to send message to multiple clients / topcis, add tokens here in main.go

 ```go
 // These registration tokens come from the client FCM SDKs.
 Check about section in readme if you need client apps